dhis2-metadata/TBCS-TB_Case_Surveillance/docs/tb_cs-design-2.0.0.md

 **Implementers should therefore investigate the analytic needs of the implementing country and adjust the indicators related to the number of tests and results accordingly.**

-#### Diagnosis and notification
+#### Diagnosis and Notification

-According to current tracker design, the Diagnosis and notification event may be created before or after the Diagnostic laboratory results event.
+According to current tracker design, the Diagnosis and Notification event may be created before or after the Diagnostic laboratory Results event.

-**The registration event date is a placeholder** that can be utilized according to the implementation needs.
+**The Diagnosis and Notification event date is a placeholder** that can be utilized according to the implementation needs.
 It can be used as the date of initial visit, consultation or sample collection.

 > **IMPORTANT**
 >